-The Application Process
+The Application Process -

-Having considered which of the 16 agencies - or the Office of the DNI - might be right for you, you should be aware that a position in the IC will always require a security clearance.
-There are considerable variations among the agencies regarding the nature of the clearance required (Confidential, Secret, Top Secret, and Top Secret/Sensitive Compartmented Intelligence, or variations of these terms depending on agency) and the processes required to obtain that clearance (application forms, interviews, background investigation, polygraph).
+Having considered which of the 18 agencies might be right for you, you should be aware that a position in the IC will always require a security clearance.
+There are considerable variations among the agencies regarding the nature of the clearance required (Confidential, Secret, Top Secret, and Top Secret/Sensitive Compartmented Intelligence, or variations of these depending on agency) and the processes required to obtain that clearance (application forms, interviews, background investigation, polygraph).

 The most stringent procedures are required by the CIA, NSA, NRO and NGA.
 In addition to lengthy application questionnaires and interviews, you will undergo a complete background investigation, both for lifestyle and counterintelligence (CI) issues.
 You will also have to successfully undergo a polygraph test.
-The time needed to complete this process, from the date you receive a provisional offer of employment, may take many months and sometimes can run over a full year.
+The time needed to complete this process, from the date you receive a provisional offer of employment, will probably take a year or more.

 The FBI requires a complete background investigation and a CI-scope polygraph for all new entrants.
 All positions today require a Top Secret security clearance - even cleaning and maintenance crews.
-The length of time for a background investigation varies by the time of year - there are typically more applicants in the summer and fall.
+The length of time for a background investigation varies-there are typically more applicants in the summer and fall.
 During election cycles, political appointees get priority over new hires.
 Those applying for internships largely should have a complete submission in by November for a summer position the following year.
 All applications for employment must be completed on the FBIJOBS website.

-The Bureau of Intelligence and Research at the State Department is composed of regular Foreign Service Officers, who have passed the Foreign Service exam and may have served overseas, and Civil Service Officers who do not have to complete the Foreign Service entrance exam, but who are required to have had full background investigations.
+The Bureau of Intelligence and Research at the State Department is composed of regular Foreign Service Officers, who have passed the Foreign

+Service exam and may have served overseas, and Civil Service Officers who do not have to complete the Foreign Service entrance exam, but who are required to have had full background investigations.
 Polygraph exams are not required for the State Department.

-The Defense Intelligence Agency is composed primarily of Civil Service officers, who have had full background investigations, and some uniformed military officers.
+The Defense Intelligence Agency is composed primarily of Civil Service Officers, who have had full background investigations, and some uniformed military officers.
 Many positions in DIA require a polygraph.

-The intelligence components of the four armed services and the Coast Guard have uniformed military officers as well as civil service professionals.
+The intelligence components of the six armed services have uniformed military officers as well as Civil Service professionals.
 Some agencies require at least a CI polygraph for service members assigned to those agencies.

 The Departments of Energy, Treasury, and Homeland Security all require full background investigations, as does the Drug Enforcement Administration.
-There is no polygraph.
-The Department of Homeland Security is actively recruiting individuals for its Office of Intelligence and Analysis.
+There is no polygraph for these agencies.